algorotoscope/sources/README.md

-# Links
+# Sources
-These are the links that matter right now.
+These are the source images I am using to apply models.